 MGM Resorts International and Blackstone real estate investment trust have entered a new joint venture that sees the latter secure the applicable assets of Las Vegas’ Bellagio for $4.25bn.

-The joint Blackstone and MGM venture, which sees each company represented 95 per cent to five per cent, follows investment bank Union Gaming stressing that Las Vegas could well be set for a flurry of activity following the recent sale of the Rio All-Suite Hotel and Casino by Caesars Entertainment.
+The joint Blackstone and MGM venture follows investment bank Union Gaming stressing that Las Vegas could well be set for a flurry of activity following the recent sale of the Rio All-Suite Hotel and Casino by Caesars Entertainment.

 As part of the latest transaction, MGM is to lease the property from the joint venture and continue to manage, operate and be responsible for all aspects on a day-to-day basis.

 Furthermore, MGM Resorts will sign a long-term lease and continue to be responsible for all operations and capital expenditures of the Bellagio, with the joint venture owning the property and receiving annual rent payments of $245m.